 Whenever I debate with people, I invariably discover they have never learned to think.
-An observation prominently applied to young people (but not only) with few analog debating skills, having been shaped and cuddled instead by the endless reverberation of like-minded followers on social media.
+An observation prominently applicable to young people (but not only) with few analog debating skills, having instead been shaped and cuddled by the endless reverberation of like-minded followers on social media.

 The lack of ability to think independently is a serious humanitarian predicament, frighteningly omnipresent.
 For the opinions of people aggregated by how they think are used to establish the rules of democracy and thus define the vector and compass of human excellence.

 Nobody should be told what to think, but everyone should be taught how to think.

 The latter should be in the repertoire of every middle-grade school teacher, if not part of the parental responsibility to improve a child’s life.
 Otherwise, debates get messy really quickly, with the person in the hot seat defensively squirming into nothingness, at a loss for words attempting to shut the challenger with a voice of reason, suddenly referred to as a bully, down.

 Nothing is accomplished in a debate between people in which at least one, worse all, have not learned how to think, as the polarity of their opinions is not swayed by these aimless ships passing in the dark.
 Frequently, animosity increases after the interaction, with people on social media now openly declaring they can no longer be friends based on a disagreement on principle, even though a principle was never substantiated.

 Don’t say anything, just listen, is the latest form of stultifying dialectic attempting to induce the sleep of reason.
 I refuse, as humanity needs to do the opposite, and wake up.
 The cage of humanity must be rattled to free the bird from the manmade confinement to institutionalized mediocrity.

 The main source of human conflict is the assessment of truth from which all reasoning begins.
 Truth, like all of nature’s relativity, is a perception and proxy of righteousness derived from the standpoint of the observer.